pbean720/pbean720/README.md

 - 👋 Hi, I’m @pbean720
-- 👀 I’m interested in UX, Web, and App Design
+- 👀 I’m interested in UX, Web and App Design, and Data Science
 - 🌱 I’m currently learning Computer Science in college
-- 💞️ I’m looking to collaborate on front-end design projects
+- 💞️ I’m looking to collaborate on front-end design and python projects
 - 📫 How to reach me: on GitHub!

 <!---